Welcome to Christ Church New Brighton, Staten Island, New York

 6 AM Morning Prayer Rite I in the Chapel

-The liturgical color is PURPLE.
+The liturgical color is White.

 Noonday Prayer and Quiet Reflection